Are you a professional, or semi-pro photographer with a tip to share?

-Have you got a review of a camera, lens or other piece of photography gear?
+Have you got a review of a camera, lens, or other piece of photography gear?

 What are we looking for?

-- We’d love your tip to be a minimum of 300 words long (about the length of this post)
+We’d love your tip to be a minimum of 650 words long (maximum 2500).